Syncing SwiftData with Firebase in Swift 6

 }

-// Save new book to Firebase and sync with local
+// Save new book to both Firebase and SwiftData

 func addBook(_ book: Book) async throws {